Bill Blair: 44th Parliament

 Blair became President of the Privy Council on October 26, 2021, and dropped public safety from his portfolio, becoming Minister of Emergency Preparedness, soon after his re-election to the 44th Canadian Parliament.
 In November 2021, Blair oversaw the Canadian Armed Forces' operation to help those in the Pacific coast of British Columbia amidst torrential rains that caused landslides and floods.
 Blair played a key role in the federal government's response to the Canada convoy protest, where the Emergencies Act was invoked.
 In September 2022, Blair coordinated the federal response to Hurricane Fiona.

 During a cabinet shuffle in July 2023, he was made Minister of National Defence.
 Blair continued to hold that role under new Liberal leader Mark Carney's 30th Canadian Ministry.

 45th Parliament

 Blair was reelected in the 2025 Canadian federal election and was removed from cabinet in the subsequent cabinet shuffle.
+In February 2026, Mark Carney announced Blair's appointment as Canada's High Commissioner to the United Kingdom.

+Diplomatic career

-Blair has been reportedly suggested to replace Ralph Goodale as Canadian High Commissioner to the United Kingdom.
+On February 2, 2026, Blair resigned his seat to become the Canadian High Commissioner to the United Kingdom, an appointment that took effect in spring 2026.